 Yes, you do receive a marriage certificate on your wedding day.
 It’s officially called the “presentation certificate”.
-It looks a little bit fancy and it’s printed with your celebrant’s name, location of your wedding, your full names, and the date of your wedding.
+It looks a little fancy and it’s printed with your celebrant’s name, location of your wedding, your full names, and the date of your wedding.
 Typically during the “signing” part of your ceremony you and your partner will sign the certificate, alongside your two witnesses.
-Most people do this part within their ceremony but there are no rules to say you can’t do this after your ceremony as an alternative.
+Most people do this part within their ceremony, but you can also do this after your ceremony.
 This is also a fabulous time to take a moment with each other, to sit down and breathe, to have a chat, and a laugh.
 It’s great to have some music playing whilst you are signing the marriage certificate to enhance the atmosphere and to signify that the ceremony isn’t over just yet.
 During or after the official “signing” is the perfect photo opportunity to capture the moment with your witnesses.
+You may choose to sign your marriage certificate after your ceremony if you’re not really into this ceremonial part, you might want to get your party started, or the weather may guide this decision for you.

 Marriage Certificate Hot Tip